EdvardM/railsgirls-ruby/intermediate.md

 ```ruby
 get_me_some_ice_cream('Ben & Jerry', 'Chunky Monkey')
 ```
 it is easy then to find out how the function definition starts:

 ```ruby
 def get_me_some_ice_cream(brand, flavor)
   ...
 end
 ```
+Now is a good time to fire up Pry, and try writing some simple functions and call those to see how they work.
+Some suggestions:

+* function to convert inches to cents, and vise versa
+* function to find out if a string is too short
+* function to compute BMI
+* function to find out if a string is a palindrome
+* function to find out if a given number is prime (intermediate)
+* function to print out all permutations of list of strings (intermediate)